mroderick/blog.jekyll/2023-birthday-party/index.md

 ![Fräulein Kimchi](./fraulein-kimchi.jpg)

+The photo above is of Fräulein Kimchi in her food truck.

-The party will be in the premises of the newly opened [Fraeulein Kimchi Restaurant in Berlin Weissensee, Gürtelstraße 10, 13088 Berlin](https://goo.gl/maps/jRiNdosn4nrSpzi37) and will be fairly casual.
+The party will be in the premises of the newly opened [Fräulein Kimchi Restaurant in Berlin Weissensee, Gürtelstraße 10, 13088 Berlin](https://goo.gl/maps/jRiNdosn4nrSpzi37) and will be fairly casual.

 We start at 12 noon and will go until ~5.30 pm.
 You can come by whenever you like and don't need to stay for the whole day.